Ready to launch your podcast but want to make sure that you’ve got all the moving parts in place beforehand?

 I wish I would have had a more solid plan in place so that I could have gotten more traction on my podcast from the get-go.

-There are so many ways to build hype about your podcast like hosting giveaways and things of that sort and I wish I would have implemented something like that in the beginning.
+There are so many ways to build hype about your podcast like hosting giveaways, building a launch team, and things of that sort and I wish I would have implemented something like that in the beginning.

 Mistake #5: Letting overwhelm stop you from just going for it